bjoernricks/work-shop-wednesday/src/python/asyncio/step8/index.md

 The loop has been converted into a class the uses a singleton pattern to return the current loop.
 The current loop is now accessible via `Loop.get_current_loop()`.
-A coroutine can be started by calling the `run` method on a loop.
+A coroutine can be started by calling the `run` method on a loop instance.

 ```{literalinclude} step8.py
 :language: python